App-vNext/Polly/docs/strategies/hedging.md

 #### Dynamic: happy path sequence diagram

-The hedging strategy triggers and switches between modes due to the usage of `DelayGenerator`.
+The hedging strategy triggers and switches between modes due to our `DelayGenerator`.
 It succeeds because the last request succeeds.

 ```mermaid
 sequenceDiagram